 When you invest in a vacation rental, you purchase a property with the intention of renting it for short-term stays, usually a few days to a week.
 For a successful vacation rental, the property must be a desirable tourist destination or another area with high demand for short-term rentals.
 Ideally, choose an area with demand that surpasses supply to increase the chances of low vacancy rates.

 Profitable areas include established vacation destinations and emerging markets with untapped potential.
-The more well-established an area, the most costly the property will be and the lower overall risk you'll take on.
+The more well-established an area, the more costly the property will be and the lower overall risk you'll take on.
 Avoid oversaturated markets where a significant portion of vacation rentals remain vacant during peak times.
-For this, research the area, compare rental rates and occupancy rates of comparable rates and consider demand factors that could drive future growth.
+For this, research the area, compare rental rates and occupancy rates of comparable properties and consider demand factors that could drive future growth.

-After you purchase the property, you can list it online on sites like Airbnb, VRBO, Rent Like a Champion, Facebook or your own website.
+After you purchase the property, you can list it online on sites like Airbnb, VRBO, Rent Like a Champion, Facebook, or your own website.
 When a client books the property, you'll need to arrange to have it cleaned and give them the key on arrival.
 Some vacation rental owners hire a management company to coordinate cleaning, arrival and other guest needs, while others manage everything themselves.

-9 Steps To Invest in Vacation Rentals
+How to Invest in Vacation Rentals

 If you're ready to invest in a vacation rental, here are the steps for buying vacation rental property.